ifood/ifood-data-ml-engineer-test/README.md

 The second one is to create a Rest API documented with Swagger that serves a ML model predictions.

 Languages, frameworks, platforms are not a constraint, but your solution must be inside a docker image, docker compose, script or notebook ready to be run.
 Training a model or serving the Rest API/Swagger structure should be as simple as running a script or something similar.
 You should also provide a README file on how to execute the training job, and how to request the API or Swagger.
+There are a lot of tools that solve most of this problem; while you are free to use them, please try to balance the time you will save by using them with being able to show your programming skills by not using them as much.

 ## AWS infrastructure